 Technology Segments With Recession Resistance

-These technology areas often maintain strength during downturns:
+These technology areas often stay strong during downturns:

 - Cybersecurity services protecting critical digital assets